Where Can You ACTUALLY Get 5G In The UK? A Comprehensive List…

 You’ll also need a 5G phone, and they aren’t cheap.
-This will change as we progress through 2020, however, as 5G becomes more common.
+This will change as we progress through 2020, however, as 5G and other, newer standards like 5G UC become more common.
 In 2019/early 2020, you had to be a pretty hefty premium for 5G connectivity – and you most likely wouldn’t even get a connection, anyways – but as 2020 rolls into 2021 more and more affordable 5G phone options will become available.

 Apple’s iPhone 12 range – coming later on this year – will pack 5G modems for the first time.
 And so too with the Samsung Galaxy Note 20, which should hit the market sometime in August 2020.
 You also have 5G options from OnePlus that are now available and Samsung in the form of the Samsung Galaxy S20 range.

 Plus, if you buy a 5G phone now it’ll be future-proofed, meaning, once 5G becomes the de facto mobile data standard in the UK within the next year or so, your phone will be fully ready to take advantage of it – this means you won’t have to upgrade as often.